rl-tools/documentation/docs/getting_started.rst

 Make sure that the target is run with the cloned repository `rl-tools` as the working directory.
 This should create an `experiments` folder inside it.

-Now we can run ``serve.sh`` which periodically builds an index file containing a list of all experiment files such that the web UI can find them.
+Now we can run ``tools/serve.sh`` which periodically builds an index file containing a list of all experiment files such that the web UI can find them.
 It also starts a simple Python-based HTTP server on port ``8000``.
 Now you should be able to navigate to `http://localhost:8000 <http://localhost:8000>`_ and view the visualizations of the training runs.

 .. code-block:: bash

-   ./serve.sh
+   ./tools/serve.sh

 .. _native-no-cmake: